Enjoy a fascinating, 4-hour walking tour of Epcot—which Walt Disney envisioned to help shape a better tomorrow.

-Gain insight on Walt’s dream of building the Experimental Prototype Community of Tomorrow (EPCOT), a living, breathing home to 20,000 permanent residents and a model for city planning.
+Walt dreamed of building the Experimental Prototype Community of Tomorrow (EPCOT)—a living, breathing home to 20,000 permanent residents and a model for city planning.

-Pass through the pavilions of Future World and hear the amazing story of the groundbreaking construction project that brought Epcot to life.
-Learn how each pavilion and the attractions within it are a testament to the man’s accomplishments and challenges.
-And see how his legacy lives on in the design, technology and spirit of the park in its present form
+Stroll through the pavilions of Future World while hearing the amazing story of the groundbreaking construction project that brought Epcot to life.
+Learn how each pavilion and the attractions within it are a testament to Walt’s accomplishments and challenges.
+And see how his legacy lives on in the design, technology and spirit of the park.

-Head to the Cast Services building, where you can catch a glimpse inside the wardrobe department.
+Head to the Cast Services building and catch a glimpse inside the wardrobe department.

-Go behind-the-scenes at llumiNations: Reflections of Earth and learn a few of the secrets of the nighttime fireworks spectacular, from technical specifics to its symbolic relevance to Future World.
+Go behind-the-scenes at llumiNations: Reflections of Earth and learn some of the secrets of the nighttime fireworks spectacular—from technical specifics to its symbolic relevance to Future World.

 Plus, all tour participants will also receive a complimentary commemorative pin!

 Please note: tour locations and experiences are subject to change without notice.

 By the early 1960s, Walt Disney imagined an ideal future for his grandchildren.
 Read More